universebuild/workflows/Readme.txt

 Important bugs in the main branch are fixed in temporary hotfix branches.
 Hotfix branches are merged into the main and the developer branch.

+The fork workflow is popular thanks to github